Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

 In this subsection, for the sake of completeness, we introduce the scattering matrix and the scattering coefficients.

-From now on, we assume that the coefficients $a(\zl)$ introduced in the preceding section is such that $a(\zl)\neq0$ for each $\zl\in\R$, i.e., there are no spectral singularities.
+From now on, we assume that the coefficient $\tau(\zl)$ introduced in the preceding section is such that $\tau(\zl)\neq0$ for all $\zl\in\R$, \textit{i.e.} there are no spectral singularities.
 We can write the identity \eqref{eq:1.7} as the following Riemann-Hilbert problems:

-Putting $\bF_-(z,\zl)= $ and $\bF_+(z,\zl)= $, we obtain the {\it Riemann-Hilbert} problem
+Putting $\bF_-(x,\zl)= $ and $\bF_+(x,\zl)= $, we obtain the {\it Riemann-Hilbert} problem